 Salt pepper and garlic to taste

 Make rice according to package add bouillon to water.
-Add chopped peppers to rice about half way thru cooking to maintain color and texture.
+Add chopped peppers to rice about half way through cooking to maintain color and texture.
 Remove from heat and cover.

-Soften butter and spread over top side of filets.
+Soften butter and spread over top side of fillets.
 Cover butter with a generous amount of spice